codefunded/p-brainstarter-contracts/README.md

 In order to run unit tests use `npx hardhat test` command.

 If you want to test the uniswap v3 integration, then edit the `hardhat.config.ts` file.
-Make the hardhat network be forking a real network like polygon and then run `npx hardhat run scripts/mintLiquidityPositionUniswapV3.ts --network networkName` to mint the liquidity on a localhost fork.
+Make the hardhat network be forking a real network like polygon and then run `npx hardhat run scripts/testMintingLiquidityPositionUniswapV3.ts` to mint the liquidity on a localhost fork.

 ## Deployment